santi224m/bookshelf-app/README.md

 # Getting Bookshelf-App on your local machine
 Bookshelf app was created to help you keep track of the books you have read.
-It uses the Google Books api to find books and it uses firebase to store user information.
+It uses the Google Books API to find books and it uses firebase to store user information.

 ## Clone repository and install dependencies